Robert and John Rubel jewellery

 Unfortunately, the WWII had undermined the jewelry business and the diamond trade of Rubel brothers.
 The company ceased to exist late in 1940s.
 Today, prices on vintage jewels found on the second market at auctions rise very high.

-Noteworthy, the company was reborn 100 years after its founding and 75 years of its closure, thanks to Sophie Mizrahi-Rubel, heiress of the Rubel family.
+Noteworthy, Sophie Mizrahi-Rubel, heiress of the Rubel family restored the company.
 The talented jeweler, she gained experience having worked for such prestigious brands as Cartier, Boucheron and Van Cliff & Arpels.
 She decided to reboot the iconic brand in 2015.
-According to her, she did so with an audacious and avant-garde spirit, while always keeping in mind the heritage of the century-old name.